AMReX-Codes/amrex/Docs/sphinx_documentation/source/BuildingAMReX.rst

 be obvious.
 When ``DEBUG=TRUE``, aggressive compiler optimization flags are turned off and assertions in source code are turned on.
 For production runs, ``DEBUG`` should be set to FALSE.
+An advanced variable, ``MPI_THREAD_MULTIPLE``, can be set to TRUE to initialize MPI with support for concurrent MPI calls from multiple threads.

 Variables ``USE_CUDA``, ``USE_HIP`` and ``USE_DPCPP`` are used for
 targeting Nvidia, AMD and Intel GPUs, respectively.
 At most one of